All Events

 MCC Lounge

 Experience the vibrant flavors, sounds, and traditions of the Middle East, North Africa, and South Asia at this year's Bazaar, hosted by the UCSB MultiCultural Center and EOP’s MENASARC!
-Join us on - April 21 from 5–7 PM - for an evening filled with cultural festivities, engaging activities, talented student-led creatives, organizations, and mouthwatering cuisine.
+Join us on - April 21 from 5–7 PM - for an evening filled with cultural festivities, engaging activities, talented creatives from the campus community, organizations, and mouthwatering cuisine.
 Enjoy FREE self-care goodies, prizes, and much more as we come together to celebrate the heritage of the MENASA region.
 This April, we invite you to honor the Arab community as we spotlight their rich and influential culture in recognition of National Arab American Heritage Month!
 All are welcome!

 Co-Sponsors: EOP MENASARC